trema/GEC13/packetin_dumper/packetin_dumper.md

 	end

 * `packet_in`: arguments are dpid and a Packet-In message (`message`)
-* `message.name` for inspecting the attributes of the Packet-In message
+* `message.attribute` for inspecting the attributes of the Packet-In message

 <!SLIDE smaller>